TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 1/Genesis 1.19.md

 ---

-And there was evening and there was morning, a fourth day.
+There was evening and there was morning, a fourth day.